Couven-Museum

 How long should I spend visiting?

-A visit to the Couven-Museum typically takes about one to two hours, depending on your interest in the exhibits.
+A visit to the Couven-Museum typically takes about one to two hours, depending on your level of interest and engagement with the exhibits.

 Is photography allowed?